sipa-js/sipa/README.md

 <a name="why-sipa"></a>
 ## Why Sipa?
 I just want to develop with Vanilla JS and HTML the old way, I want to directly run and debug the code I code in the browser.
+Intensive transpiling (minifying) will happen when creating a production build.

 I don't want to learn a new framework world.
 I can JavaScript, I want to do JavaScript.
 I want it simple, I want it stupid easy.
+So i can add whatever I want if I need to.

 ... and at the end I want to be happy! :-)